munhin-dev/musify/README.md

 # Musify

 Musify is a web based app made using React.js to give recommendations from spotify based on user input.
+The results will not include the songs that user input, but instead come back with a list of song recommendations that user may be interested in.
 The results can be previewed and removed or it can be add as a new playlist into spotify user library.

 See live project [here](http://musify-69685.surge.sh/)